 “After having experienced SCN surgery, I found many patients have pain at MCN.
 I think that most of MCN entrapments were treated as sacroiliac joint problem because few doctors know MCN entrapment,” Aota said.

 The surgery had some success.
 Among 16 patients with leg pain, three had complete pain relief, two had almost complete relief, and three had no improvement.
 Among the eight remaining patients, they all had some pain relief within the six months of follow-up, and five of them had temporary relapse of pain post-surgery.

 While not everyone had sufficient pain relief with surgery, Aota noted that more than three days of pain relief after blocks had better pain outcomes than those with less than three days of relief.

 Aota isn’t the only one who thinks that this etiology is under-diagnosed.
-Dr. Shane Tubbs, who is the Chief Scientific Officer of Seattle Science Foundation in Seattle, Washington, said that the “prevalence of cluneal nerve entrapment is not known but is probably under-diagnosed due to a lack of awareness among medical practitioners.
+Dr. Shane Tubbs, who is the Chief Scientific Officer of Seattle Science Foundation in Seattle, Wash., said that the “prevalence of cluneal nerve entrapment is not known but is probably under-diagnosed due to a lack of awareness among medical practitioners.

 “It is not known if cluneal nerve entrapment could be asymptomatic but probably not.
 As with any nerve, they do not like to be irritated and react accordingly,” Tubbs explained, “because most pain physicians and spine surgeons do not know much about it.”

 And so, cluneal neuralgia can cause mainly low back pain.
 Leg pain and/or tingling often be associated.
 Patients with severe pain usually have low back pain radiating leg area and occasionally in the inguinal area.
 This may resemble hip pain.
 Clinically, repetitive cluneal nerve blocks do work well.